From One Jewish Mama to Another, March 12, 2011

 Monday, April 25, 2011

 Patients often come to me because they have concerns about vaccines.
-I am selected out by a unique group of parents that understand good nutrition more than most, understand the deleterious affects of preservitives, dyes, HFCS and other toxins in food, have high breastfeeding rates (and bf for the biologic norm), actively involved in their children's education, and are around decreased amounts of second-hand smoke.
+They want to move away from vaccines.
+They want some freedom and flexibility.
+I am selected out by a unique group of parents that understand good nutrition more than most, understand the deleterious affects of preservatives, dyes, HFCS and other toxins in food, have high breastfeeding rates (and bf for the biologic norm), actively involved in their children's education, and are around decreased amounts of second-hand smoke.
 It may be hard to compare my group of patients to other local pediatrician's practice vaccine outcomes or Pediatrician's in other areas.
 Many families choose not to immunize in my office, but from those that do this is the most they get in my office.